ivoprogram/ivoprogram.github.io/README.md

 # Ivo Gjorgjievski
 ## Information Technology Solutions

-System Integration, technical support, software applications.\
+Technical support, software applications, open source projects.
-Linux software appliances, pre-installed ready to use for business and more.
+Linux software appliances, pre-installed ready to use, for business and more.

 Website:\